 annotated printout of the first chapter of Practices

-and my reading glasses.
+of Looking and my reading glasses.
 My copy of Practices is heavily annotated, often with notes that reference my

 experiences and perspectives.
 My glasses–which I only use when I work– echo the